GhostofGoes/getmac/README.md

 ```

 ### Debian-based distributions
-This may have it available, depending on your distro (see packaging status below):
+`apt` may have it available, depending on your distro (see packaging status below):

 ```bash
 sudo apt install getmac